 As those with chronic pain know all too well, changes in the weather – hot or cold, wet or dry – can affect your pain.
 The science is unclear about why, or how, but we feel it and the correlation itself is proven.
 The weather can aggravate pain, but pain patients’ symptoms are often unique.

-Everyday Health notes that people with chronic pain can be affected by heat and humidity because this population, compared to people without pain, often have difficulty regulating their systems through extreme changes in weather.
-These changes can cause increased inflammation to exacerbate chronic pain that is the result of wear and tear, injury or trauma, or many other conditions including arthritis and fibromyalgia.
+Everyday Health notes that people with pain can be affected by heat and humidity because this population, compared to people without pain, often have difficulty regulating their systems through extreme changes in weather.
+These changes can exacerbate pain that is the result of wear and tear, injury or trauma, or many other conditions.

 Here are a few tips on how to better navigate changes in heat and humidity this summer that could cause pain: